One unit of course credit equals four semester hours.

 KIN 312 Physical Education for Special Populations

 An examination of physical activity programs for people with special needs.
 A focus on instructional strategies appropriate for teaching adapted physical education.
 Prerequisite: KIN 235.
-Spring Term.
+Fall Term.

 KIN 320 Human Physiology